-Prague is easily one of Europe’s most popular destinations and considered one of the world’s most beautiful cities.
-It really is no wonder why the city is full of enough beauty to enchant anyone.
-My first visit was back in 2007 and the city left an impression on me no other place has.
+This city is easily one of the most beautiful European destinations.
+It really is no wonder why as there’s enough beauty to enchant anyone.
+My first visit was back in 2007 and Prague left an impression on me no other place has.
 Since then I have been on a mission to return, and we finally did.

-Prague did not disappoint.
-All of my memories and wanderlusting to return for the past 10 years were all met again by returning.
-Except this trip was different.
-This trip we spent more time getting to know Prague, exploring the neighborhoods, and spending more time in the city and falling in love with it all over again.
+It did not disappoint.
+All of my memories and wanderlusting for the past 10 years were made even better.
+This trip was even better.
+We got to spend plenty of time getting to know exploring Prague’s neighborhoods and falling in love during our Czech Republic itinerary.

-Prague is a must visit destination, no matter what season.
-Check out our guide for where to go and the best things to do in Prague from two people who are madly in love with this gorgeous Bohemian city.
+Check out our guide on the most charming things to do in Prague from two people madly in love with this gorgeous Bohemian city.

 The most iconic spot and one of the top things to do in Prague is the Charles Bridge.
 Built during the reign of Charles IV, this bridge is over 660 years old and lined with 31 sandstone statues of saints.